nvhphuc1206/hphuc_miniproject/README.md

 - To identify the target pig species, I used the MUSCLE algorithm tool included in the MEGA (MUltiple Sequence Comparison by Log- Expectation) tool to perform Multiple Sequence Alignment with the database of Suidae family `database`.
 From the alignment results, I draw a phylogenetic tree to find the most closely related species.
 - Instructions for downloading and using MEGA can be consulted from the links below:
     - `https://www.megasoftware.net/`
-- BLAST NCBI will be the tool to double check the results by blasting the assembly sequence against the database from NCBI
+- BLAST NCBI will be the tool to double check the results by blasting the assembly sequence against the database from NCBI ***Lưu ý về việc chọn database và gene marker để BLAST***
     - `https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome`